TheAlienSeb/ai-waste-watcher/README.md

 ## How we built it

 We used React, Vite, and Tailwind to build the front end of the Chrome extension.
-We use TypeScript to implement the math behind each calculation.
+We use JavaScript to implement the math behind each calculation.
 The biggest challenge we ran into was reading the response tokens from user input.

 ## What's next for wAIsted